 Then if they do approve it, you go onto your bid letting put it out for bids to contractors in the area.
 Usually, you give them three to four weeks or so to take a look at the plans and specs and give their bid documents to the city.
 There’s a set date and time for them to all turn them in.
 Then we will assist the city with opening those all at the same time and take a look.
 And usually, at that time, there’s an apparent low bidder.
 And then we will take the documents and look at them a little closer to make sure that all of the bonding and the math for their bid prices all work out, and then we let the city know who the low bidder was and typically recommend and award that contract to the low bidder.
 Once that gets awarded by the city council, we get contracts back from the contractor, and then the contractor starts construction, depending on the size of the project.
 Most projects from start to completion are about 12 to 18 months.
 A lot of that depends on if there’s large equipment that is needed for the project.
 Sometimes it takes 12, 18, or 20 weeks just to receive the equipment.
 So it’s not necessarily under construction that entire time.

 Financing Post Construction (7:01)

 Upon completion of the construction, the DNR, if you have an SRF loan or grant, the DNR will come and do a final inspection of the project.
-One of the things they do also look for in the interim is there’s currently an American iron and steel requirement.
-So there’ll be documentation on valves, piping, bolts, nuts.
-Any of your equipment that meets American iron and steel has to have the provided documentation.
+One of the things they do also look for in the interim is there’s currently an American Iron and Steel (AIS) requirement.
+So there’ll be documentation on valves, piping, bolts, and nuts.
+Any of your equipment that meets American Iron and Steel (AIS) has to have the provided documentation.
 There are very minimal exceptions to that rule.
-But that would be the DNR involvement on that side, is just to make sure that you meet those requirements.
+But that would be the DNR involvement on that side, which is to make sure that you meet those requirements.